-The conflict management literature implies that these sorts of transgressions should be forestalled.
+The implication of the literature is that these sorts of transgressions should be forestalled.
 And, indeed, many contracting officials concur with this assessment.
 As a DOD contracting official put it - "protests happen because of organizational dysfunction; what an agency does to conduct a good source selection is also what will avoid a protest."
-Consequently, various defense agencies have taken avert trust-damaging transgressions: steps to improving communications at every stage in the acquisition process, starting with formulation of requirements and continuing all the way through the execution of the contract; strengthening the capacities of contracting officials to perform their roles and subjecting their actions and decisions to peer review, disclosing draft requests for proposals (RFPs), and thoroughly debriefing losers to help them understand how they can do better in the future (see also Thompson, 2009, p.
-165).
+Consequently, various defense agencies have taken steps to avert trust-damaging transgressions: improving communications at every stage in the acquisition process, starting with formulation of requirements and continuing all the way through the execution of the contract; strengthening the capacities of contracting officials to perform their roles and subjecting their actions and decisions to peer review, disclosing draft RFPs, and thoroughly debriefing losers to help them understand how they can do better in the future (see also Thompson, 2009: 165).